Hyundai Elantra: Elantra Touring

 The first-generation Hyundai i30cw station wagon was marketed in the United States and Canada as the Hyundai Elantra Touring since the 2009 model year until 2012.

 Elantra GT

 The second-generation i30 hatchback was released in the United States and Canada in 2012 as the Hyundai Elantra GT.
 The nameplate usage continues for the third-generation i30, which was released in 2017 for the 2018 model year.
 The Elantra GT was discontinued in these markets in 2020 due to the expansion of Hyundai's SUV line-up.

+Motorsport

+Elantra N1 Cup

+Also called the Avante N1 Cup in South Korea, the N1 Cup is an improved Elantra N model for Hyundai's one-make series, Hyundai N Festival.
+The N1 Cup features 35 more hp, a wider body kit, six piston front brake calipers, one-way adjustable suspension and a swan-neck style rear wing spoiler compared to the Elantra N version.
+The car also competes in China in the Hyundai N Cup.

+Elantra N1 TC Evo

+Debuting in the 2025 TC America Series season, the N1 TC Evo is an upgrade to the N1 Cup Car used in South Korea and China.
+Improvements include wider fenders and 18x10-inch wheels and other enhancements to meet SRO TC Series homologation.
+Drivers are also eligible for Hyundai N Trophy Cup at seven rounds of the TC America Series where entrants using the N1 TC Evo compete against one another with monetary rewards for championship performance.